Architecture, Environment & Housing Architecture

 (iv) provide evidence of English proficiency, such as an overall band of 6.0 or above with 5.5 in all elements in the IELTS.

-Applicant should submit the following documents to any of our enrolment counters -
+Applicant should submit the following documents to any of the HKU SPACE enrolment centres:

 - Copy of HKID card / Passport (please bring along the original for verification);

 - Copy of the certificate of HKU SPACE Higher Diploma / Professional Diploma in Architectural Studies or other qualification deemed equivalent (please bring along the original for verification)*;

 - (For non-HKU SPACE students) Copy of IELTS result;

 - (For non-HKU SPACE students) Submit digital portfolio to email@example.com.

 *Remarks: Graduates of HKU SPACE Higher Diploma / Professional Diploma in Architectural Studies in 2022 may submit Letter of Completion first and hand in the graduation certificate later by 30 November 2022.

 In person or by post